huiyujia/my-ML/README.md

 # my-ML
-something for machine learning the study of atandford course CS231n code every class just for record my progress with the course be persisting
+something for machine learning\n the study of atandford course CS231n\n code every class\n just for recording my progress with the course\n be persisting\n